-In her home, Sarah helps by carrying water, gathering firewood and teaching others.
-She lives with her father and her mother.
+Sarah lives with her father and her mother.
+At home, duties include carrying water, gathering firewood and teaching others.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
 There are 2 children in the family.

 For fun, Sarah enjoys singing, telling stories and walking.
 She attends church activities, Bible class and youth group regularly and is in high school where her performance is average.